-Each of the above outcomes will strongly influence your collective action approach and the work you need to do to prepare.
-When alignment exists, you are good to go with the desired collective action, pending systematic design efforts (see Section 5).
-When there is insufficient external or internal interest or capacity, specific efforts must be undertaken to correct the deficiency prior to engaging at the desired level of collective action.
-For example, if evidence-based, objective clarity is lacking relative to your water-related challenges leading to a lack of interest by external parties, then engaging in an informative collective action that shares data and generates a greater appreciation of the problem could be a natural first step for your organization.
-If internal interest or capacity is lacking, developing a clear business case for the need for, and benefits of, the proposed collective action is likely a first critical step toward garnering the needed internal support and commitments.
-Case Example 7, the Lake Naivasha Initiative, portrays the evolution of collective action engagement levels over time as interest and capacity evolved among the basin participants.
+Each of the above outcomes will strongly influence your approach and the work you need to do to prepare for collective action.
+When alignment exists, you have a strong foundation for initiating and designing the desired collective action.
+When there is insufficient external or internal interest or capacity, specific efforts must be undertaken to correct the deficiency so as to evolve toward the desired level of collective action.
+For example, if evidence-based, objective information is lacking relative to your water-related challenge(s), which in turn results in a lack of interest by external parties, then engaging in an informative collective action that shares data and generates a greater appreciation of the problem could be a natural first step for your organization.
+If internal interest or capacity is lacking, then developing a clear business case that demonstrates the need for and benefits of the proposed collective action is likely a first critical step toward garnering the needed internal support and commitments.
+Case Example 7, the Lake Naivasha Initiative, portrays the evolution of collective action engagement levels over time, as interest and capacity evolved among interested parties.

-Lake Naivasha Initiative - Scoping the Right Collective Action Level of Engagement
+Lake Naivasha Initiative-Scoping the Right Collective Action Level of Engagement

-The level of engagement by companies can change over time, as the interest and capacity of different role players evolve.
+The level of engagement by companies can change over time, as the interest and capacity of different parties evolve.
 This evolution is illustrated in the shifting focus of collective action by the horticulture industry in Lake Naivasha, Kenya, over the past decade.

-The cut-flower industry was established around Lake Naivasha in the 1970s, but it was only in the late 1990s that lake levels and water quality challenges became significant as a result of the increasing population, small-holders, and horticulture.
-Recognizing these challenges, Finlays Horticulture Kenya, Ltd. and other private sector actors and NGOs spearheaded a number of initiatives in the region over the past decade.
+The cut-flower industry was established around Lake Naivasha in the 1970s, but it was only in the late 1990s that lake levels and water quality challenges became significant as a result of the increasing population, smallholders, and horticulture.
+Recognizing these challenges, Finlays Horticulture Kenya Ltd. and other private-sector actors and NGOs spearheaded a number of initiatives in the region over the past decade.
 Given weak government regulatory and management capacity in the catchment, the Lake Naivasha Water Resources Users Association and the Lake Naivasha Growers Group became the focus of engagement between the horticulture companies, water users, and stakeholders with an interest in the lake.

-Unfortunately these initiatives were not always aligned, due to varying interests and uneven capacity.
+Unfortunately, these initiatives were not always aligned, due to varying interests and uneven capacity.
 Despite the pressing needs, the participants were not able to derive the full benefits of joint planning and action in mitigating the water challenges in the lake.
 However, these forums did provide vehicles for collective action around information sharing (including data collection) and consultative engagement (including capacity building and advocacy).
-This in turn raised the profile of the issues within the government and built the capacity of all role players.
+This in turn raised the profile of the issues within the government and built the capacity of all role-players.